The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 ## Terms

-* **Middleware** - an express controller that parses the request, performs a server-side action, and then passes the request to the next controller
+- **Middleware** - a function in express that intercepts and processes incoming HTTP requests.
+It can perform server-side actions such as parsing the request, modifying the response, or executing additional logic before passing control to the next middleware in the chain."
-* **`path` module** - a module for creating absolute paths to static assets
+- **`path` module** - a module for creating absolute paths to static assets
+- **Environment Variable** - a dynamic-named value that can affect the behavior of processes or programs.
-* **`__dirname`** — an environment variable that returns the absolute path of the directory containing the currently executing file.
+- **`__dirname`** — an environment variable that returns the absolute path of the directory containing the currently executing file.
-* **Static Assets** - unchanging files delivered to the client exactly as they are stored on a server.
+- **Static Assets** - unchanging files delivered to the client exactly as they are stored on a server.
 These include HTML, CSS, JavaScript files, images, videos, fonts, and documents.

 ## Controllers Review

 Remember how the Express app works?

-1. A client sends a **request** to the server
+1. A client sends a **request** to the server.
 1. The server receives the request and **routes** it to the proper **controller** based on the specific **endpoint**.
-1. The controller parses the request and sends a **response**
+1. The controller processes the request, interacts with any necessary data or services, and generates a **response**.
+1. The server sends the response back to the client.
-1. The client receives the response and renders the data
+1. The client receives the response and renders the data or take further actions based on it.

 ![](./images/express-diagram-simple.svg)